-PE kits – Your child should wear a plain white polo or round neck t-shirt, a plain navy sweatshirt and plain navy jogging bottoms.
+PE kits – Your child should wear a plain white polo or round neck t-shirt, a plain navy sweatshirt and plain navy jogging bottoms with plain navy shorts underneath.
 In the summer your child can wear plain navy shorts.
 Only plain black trainers or plimsolls are allowed.

 Parent & School Link